 If you're a runner, the right running shoe matters!
 It's NOT about the look or the brand.
 It's about the type of foot you have and how they fit.

-Wearing properly fitting running shoes that are designed for your foot type can help to prevent and alleviate many overuse conditions that are seen in runners and active populations.
-These include:
+Wearing running shoes that fit correctly and are designed for your foot type, can help to prevent and alleviate many overuse conditions.
+These conditions which are seen in runners include:

 When running, the foot has 2 jobs.

 Your foot’s structure determines how well it can do both things.
 Different foot types require different types of shoes.
 So many runners that we see in physical therapy, have the wrong type of shoe for their foot.

 Foot types can be classified into one of 3 major groups.

 2. Feet with Flat Arches or, Pes Planus Feet - This type absorbs forces well.
 However, this foot type tends to over-pronate at push off and does not propel the body forward as well.
 This over pronation occurs when weight shifts to the inside of the foot while pushing off.
 Runners with this foot type are more like to develop iliotibial band syndrome or runner’s knee.

 3. Feet with Normal Arches - This falls somewhere in between a pes cavus or pes planus foot.
 This represents a normal or a good foot alignment.
 You could still have issues with type of foot.

 Shoe construction also falls into three major categories which match up to the three foot types.

 Choosing running shoes based on these factors can lead to being unsatisfied with the purchase and injury.